SvetaKhas/Superbowl_Commercials/README.md

 ![image](https://user-images.githubusercontent.com/85653222/206768765-d38c1aab-f704-41ef-87d5-a8d007d56038.png)

 <b> 4) For the top commercials of each year, are there any trends in the last 6 years? </b> <br>
-Use of sex stopped completely while having celebrities in the ad is more prominent.
-Funny is slightly less popular but there is an increased use of patriotism in its place.
+In the past 6 years, sex has not been used in an ad celebrity appearances became more prominent.
+Having witty ads has gotten slightly less popular but there is an increased use of patriotism to offset it.
 Having a danger attribute like violence, threats of violence, injuries, fighting or guns is on the rise as well.

 ![image](https://user-images.githubusercontent.com/85653222/206769001-e5afa344-9c62-4a0a-ae54-eb4f668021bd.png)